Skip to main content

 Common

-• Headache Mild to moderate
+• Headache: Generally mild to moderate

 Uncommon

-• Nausea Mild GI discomfort
+• Nausea: Mild gastrointestinal discomfort

-• Fatigue Transient tiredness
+• Fatigue: Transient tiredness reported in some participants

 Rare